UK-Export-Finance/dtfs2/README.md

 1) `banks` MongoDB collection > `emails` array.
 Typically the bank with ID 9 is used.
 2) `users` MongoDB collection > `bank.emails` array.
 Typically the user `BANK1_MAKER1` is used

-If you want to test an already created BSS deal, you'll need to update `deal.details.owningBank.emails`.
+If you want to test an already created BSS deal, you'll need to update `deal.bank.emails`.

 The only exception to this is TFM Task emails - these emails are sent to the teams that own the tasks.
 To test the emails, simply replace the team's email in `tfm-teams` MongoDB collection.